 Foods Alive starts by gathering samples of different sesame seeds from organic farmers and then taste-testing to find the most delicious variety.
 The oil is cold-pressed in small batches with very low temperatures to retain as many nutrients as possible.
 Organic, cold-pressed, and unrefined, it’s really the highest quality oil you can get.

 If you’re looking for a cooking or finishing oil with a little kick, the Chosen Foods Spicy Sesame Oil is the perfect complement to any dish.
 Chosen Foods combines sesame oil with real Mexican Chile de Arbol and garlic to create a deep flavor and medium spice level that adds just the right amount of heat to stir-frys, soups, and pasta dishes.
 If you want to dial it back, a little drizzle will do, or you can pump up the intensity by being a little more generous with your pour.

-Chosen Foods also emphasizes quality by using a 100 percent chemical-free, natural refining process to make its certified non-GMO sesame oil.
+Chosen Foods also emphasizes quality by using a natural refining process to make its certified non-GMO sesame oil.

 Why Trust The Spruce Eats?

 Lindsay Boyers is a certified holistic nutritionist with extensive nutrition knowledge and food and beverage-testing experience.
 She’s developed over 1,000 original recipes and is constantly on a mission to find the healthiest, best-tasting options and ingredients across all food and drink categories.